richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_PowerApp+Security.md

 ## Exercise 5: Enhance App
 In this exercise, we will enhance usability of the Power App.

-There are many enhancements that will improve usability; we will focus on:
+There are many enhancements that will improve usability; we will add and configure:

-* Use of a Vertical Gallery (and related parsing of JSON)
+* Vertical Gallery (using JSON)
-* Filter
+* Images {aka "Thumbnails"}
-* Thumbnails
+* Filters

 ### Enhancement 1: Vertical Gallery
 #### Enable ParseJSON Feature